 - For everyday use: Add 3 drops of wild orange, lemon and peppermint with 1 tablespoon of coconut oil.

 - When battling an infection or sickness: Change it up a bit and mix clove oil, cinnamon oil or tea tree oil as a homeopathic remedy.

 1. What age is good for oil pulling?

-Sure!
 Since the oil swished around in the mouth and spit out, then there should be no harm in oil pulling even at a young age.
-Try a smaller amount of oil though, say about 1/2-1 teaspoon.
-You would want to make sure they are able to comfortably and it should be an enjoyable experience, not a dreaded one.
-If they don’t like it, and they need healing for their teeth, then I would focus on adjusting their diet to heal cavities naturally.
+Try a smaller amount of oil though, say about a half to one teaspoon.
+You want to make sure it’s comfortable, and it should be an enjoyable experience, not a dreaded one.
+If people don’t like it and they need healing for their teeth, then I would focus on adjusting their diet to heal cavities naturally.